-- 32.1 The responsibility of the lead inspector is to construct measures to assess the impact of the thematic.
-It is important that the CJCIG is able to gauge its impact on CJS agencies through its inspection and guidance processes. - 32.2 Which outcomes of the thematic are measured will depend on the original aims and objectives as agreed during the scoping phase.
-As well as monitoring implementation, possibly through the mechanism of a group specifically set up for the purpose, the lead inspector should consider assessing impact through a series of questionnaires directed to key stakeholders and agencies six to 12 months after publication. - 32.3 In the case of recommendations targeted at a particular agency, it may be appropriate for the respective inspectorate to carry out follow-up inspection within their core single-agency inspection programmes. - 32.4 Consideration should also be given to carrying out a follow-up joint thematic inspection at some point in particular where there is a suitable milestone for implementation of any recommendations (for example 12 months after implementation of new national guidelines).
-Any proposal for follow-up inspection will be considered by Chief Inspectors within their overall joint programme planning. - 32.5 This post-publication monitoring phase should appear in the project plan from the start of the thematic.
+- 33.1 The responsibility of the lead inspector is to construct measures to assess the impact of the thematic.
+It is important that the CJCIG is able to gauge its impact on CJS agencies through its inspection and guidance processes. - 33.2 Which outcomes of the thematic are measured will depend on the original aims and objectives as agreed during the scoping phase.
+As well as monitoring implementation, possibly through the mechanism of a group specifically set up for the purpose, the lead inspector should consider assessing impact through questionnaires or other follow-up activities (see Follow-up Plan).